List of body armor performance standards

-Body armor performance standards are lists generated by a certain country, to set requirements for armor to ensure that armor will perform reliably with greater transparency as to what armor may and may not defeat.
-As each country has regional threats which may be unique to it, some standards may include threats that are not present in others.
+Body armor performance standards are lists generated by national authorities, of requirements for armor to perform reliably, clearly indicating what the armor may and may not defeat.
+Different countries have different standards, which may include threats that are not present in other countries.

-VPAM armor standard (Europe)
+VPAM armor standard (International)

 The VPAM scale as of 2009 runs from 1 to 14, with 1-5 being soft armor, and 6-14 being hard armor.
 Tested armor must withstand three hits, spaced 120 mm apart, of the designated test threat with no more than 25 mm of back-face deformation in order to pass.
 Of note is the inclusion of special regional threats such as Swiss P AP from RUAG and .357 DAG.
 According to VPAM's website, it is apparently used in France and Britain.

 The VPAM scale is as follows:

 TR armor standard (Germany)

 The Technische Richtlinie (TR) Ballistische Schutzwesten is a regulation guide in Germany for body armor.
 It is mainly issued for body armor used by the German police, but also for the German armed forces and civilian available body armor.
 Producers have to meet the criteria of the TR, if they want to participate in open competitive bidding made by German agencies.
 The TR specifies different Schutzklassen (SK), which translates to protection classes, which a body armor can have.
 It specifies five different classes ranging from L to 4 of ballistic protection (e.g. SK 4).
 It also gives specifications for additional Stichschutz (ST), protection against knives, using the same classes as the ballistic protection, but giving it the additional ST label (e.g. SK L ST).
 The ballistic tests to determine a class are now integrated into the VPAM guidelines, so that the tests differ just in minor details and only one test (SK 1) is significantly different as of 2008.

 The TR scale is as follows:

 The German TR are generally comparable to the American NIJ, but the German TR usually tests more threat scenarios, as there are no point-blank shots as well as no police special rounds.
 In contrast the NIJ tests for bigger calibers and higher man stopping power.
 And while the German TR tests smaller calibers and lighter bullets, it also tests more aggressive rounds, as the first test already uses steel FMJ bullets, while the NIJ uses normal FMJ rounds.
 In addition SK 4, the highest protection class, is specified to withstand three hits, while Level IV needs only to withstand one hit - although by a bigger caliber (7.62×63mm).